Kcollins85/Crowdfunding_ETL/README.md

 ## For the ETL mini project, I practiced building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.

-From a original CSV file, I created various dataframes to seperated the data into smaller datasets and saved as CSV files:
+From a original CSV file, I created various dataframes to seperate the data into smaller datasets and saved these smaller datasets as CSV files:
 - Create the Category DataFrame
 - Create the Subcategory DataFrame
 - Create the Campaign DataFrame